-We have audited the basic financial statements of Mississippi Home Corporation as of and for the year ended June 30, 2018, and have issued our report thereon dated October 10, 2018, which contained a reference to the report of other auditors and an unmodified opinion on those financial statements.
+We have audited the basic financial statements of Mississippi Home Corporation as of and for the year ended June 30, 2019, and have issued our report thereon dated October 9, 2019, which contained an unmodified opinion on those financial statements.
 Our audit was conducted for the purpose of forming an opinion on the basic financial statements as a whole.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the basic financial statements as a whole.